pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

     pass
 ```

-To execute only tasks with the `wip` marker, use
+Run this command in your terminal to execute only tasks with the `wip` marker.

 ```console
 $ pytask -m wip
 ```

 You can pass more complex expressions to {option}`pytask build -m` by using multiple
 markers and `and`, `or`, `not`, and `()`.
-The following pattern selects all tasks which
+The following pattern selects all tasks that
-belong to the data management, but not the ones which produce plots and plots produced
+belong to the data management but not those that produce plots and plots for the
-for the analysis.
+analysis.

 ```console
 $ pytask -m "(data_management and not plots) or (analysis and plots)"
 ```

-If you create your own markers, use {confval}`markers` to register and document them.
+If you create your markers, use {confval}`markers` to register and document them.

 (expressions)=